Consistent subsectors of maximal supergravity and wrapped M5-branes: Consistency proofs

 Finally, let us argue that the $\cN=8$ scalar equation of motion \eqref{eq:scalarEOM} reduces to its counterpart \eqref{eq:scalarEOMRed} in the reduced subsector.
 To see this, note that from C1 in \eqref{eq:TruncCondXLin} it follows that the scalar covariant derivative \eqref{eq:CovDerMRed} is a $G_S$ singlet.
 We have already seen that the factorised $H_\2^M$ in (\ref{eq:H2MFactorizationH2i}) is $G_S$-invariant.
+The term $\tilde{V}_{MN}$ containing scalar self-interactions only contains $G_S$-singlets by the condition C3 in \eqref{eq:TruncCondXQuad}.
 Under these circumstances, \eqref{eq:scalarEOM} contains only $G_S$ singlets and can be explicitly projected with $\hat{K}_{x}{}^{\alpha}$ as in \eqref{eq:scalarEOMRed}.
 Some, but not all, terms in the reduced scalar equation \eqref{eq:scalarEOMRed} admit a rewrite in terms of quantities in the $2n_1$-dimensional representation inherent to the subsector.
 This is the case of the term quadratic in gauge field strengths, which can be written in terms of $H_2^I$ and $\tilde{M}_{IJ}$.
 However, the term quadratic in $D\tilde{M}_{MN}$ does not admit such rewrite and must stay in the $\bm{56}$ inherited from $\cN=8$.
 In order to avoid a hybrid notation, all quantities in \eqref{eq:scalarEOMRed} have been placed in the $\bm{56}$.

 We conclude this section by commenting on the consistency of the truncation when there are no singlets contained in the branching of the $\bm{56}$ under $G_S \subset \textrm{E}_{7(7)}$, so that $\hat{K}_I{}^M=0$.
-In this case, the field strengths $H_\2^I$ in (\ref{eq:H2FormRed}) are not well defined.
+In this case, the field strengths $H_\2^I$ in (\ref{eq:H2FormRed}) are not well defined and the need to impose C2 in (\ref{eq:TruncCondXLin}) does not even arise.
 One must instead work with the full $\cN=8$ field strength $H_\2^M$, now defined as

 and still subject to the selfduality relation (\ref{eq:SDandBianchi}), now written in terms the singlet $\tilde{M}_{NP}$,

 The Bianchi identity in (\ref{eq:SDandBianchi}) enforces the duality of two-forms and scalars,